Jump right into our summarized introduction to the basics of SCADA!

 SCADA is a type of software that gathers, quickly analyzes real-time data, and sends commands to control processes.
-This system is fundamental in the automation industry because it allows the business to study and anticipate optimal responses automatically; SCADA’s reliable operability and communication are vital to a company’s productivity.
+This system is fundamental in the automation industry because it allows businesses to study and anticipate optimal responses automatically.
+SCADA’s reliable operability and communication are vital to a company’s productivity.

 Additionally, SCADA facilitates the control of hardware and makes a record of the data collected from all remote locations.
 The SCADA software is connected to PLC’s, computers, human–machine interface (HMI), graphical user interfaces, RTU’s (Remote Terminal Unit), sensors, networked data communications, and other devices (depending on the processing plant needs) in order to give a wide picture of the process.

 As a central system, it is installed most of the time, in a monitoring hub at a plant.
 The software works with a wide diversity of other systems, collecting vast amounts of data for evaluation purposes.
 From this data, the operator can enter the changes needed through the SCADA interface in order to control the operation and flow of the process.